Skip to Main Content

 Timeline

-The call for applications is open until 8/18/2023.
-Award notifications will be sent on a rolling basis as applications are submitted.
-Initial consultations between successful applicants and the OER Librarian will be held soon after acceptance based on the the instructor’s availability where an individual project timeline will be finalized.
-Awardees must complete all grant requirements before 6/30/2024 and the course within which the OER is used must be taught in fall 2023, spring 2024, or summer 2024.
+The call for applications is open starting 7/15/2025 on a running basis.
+Award notifications will be sent as applications are submitted.
+Initial consultations between successful applicants and the OER Librarian to finalize a project timeline should be set up by the awardee soon after acceptance.
+Awardees must complete all grant requirements before 6/30/2026 and the course within which the OER is used must be taught in fall 2025, spring 2026, or summer 2026.

 Sample Timelines for Project Completion